-As of 2019, Instagram has roughly 1 billion active user accounts.
-This means the image-sharing platform is the perfect opportunity for small businesses to capitalize on their available resources to promote themselves extensively.
+Currently, Instagram has roughly 1 billion active user accounts.
+This means the image-sharing platform is the perfect opportunity for small businesses to capitalize on their available resources to promote themselves extensively and generate unique content.
 However, in order for this self-promotion to be successful in either customers earned or followers gained, the content posted must be engaging and relevant to the audience a business targets.

 For content to be engaging on Instagram, it must be visually appealing—otherwise, there’s little point to using the platform for business purposes.
 The average Instagram user is exposed to hundreds—if not thousands—of posts a week, including Instagram Stories.
 This means that in order to catch the attention of your prospects, your Instagram posts need to be a cut above the rest.